-6.2.1.1 Refinements regarding CM scope (ALC\CMS)
+6.2.1.1.1 Refinements regarding CM scope (ALC\CMS)

-This Security Target requires a higher evaluation level for the CC family ALC\CMS, namely ALC\CMS.5 instead of ALC\CMS.4.
+The Security Target for the P6021y VB requires a higher evaluation level for the CC family ALC\CMS, namely ALC\CMS.5 instead of ALC\CMS.4.
 The refinement of the PP [6] regarding ALC\CMS.4 is a clarification of the configuration item "TOE implementation representation".
 Since in ALC\CMS.5, the content and presentation of evidence element ALC\CMS.5.1C only adds an additional configuration item to the list of items to be tracked by the CM system, the refinement can be applied without changes.

-The refinement of the configuration item "TOE implementation representation" of ALC\CMS.4 can be found in section the PP 6.2.1.3 of [6] and is not quoted here.
+The refinement of the configuration item "TOE implementation representation" of ALC\CMS.4 can be found in section 6.2.1.3 of PP [6] and is not quoted here.

-6.2.1.2 Refinements regarding CM capabilities (ALC\CMC)
+6.2.1.1.2 Refinements regarding CM capabilities (ALC CMC)

-This Security Target requires a higher evaluation level for the CC family ALC\CMC, namely ALC\CMC.5 instead of ALC\CMC.4.
+The Security Target for the P6021y VB requires a higher evaluation level for the CC family ALC\CMC, namely ALC\CMC.5 instead of ALC\CMC.4.
 The refinement of the PP [6] regarding ALC\CMC.4 is a clarification of the "TOE" and the term "configuration items".
 Since in ALC\CMC.5 requires a higher assurance regarding the defined TOE and the configuration items, the refinement can be applied without changes.

-The refinements of the terms "TOE" and "configuration items" of ALC\CMC.4 can be found in section the PP 6.2.1.4 of [6] and is not quoted here.
+The refinements of the terms "TOE" and "configuration items" of ALC\CMC.4 can be found in section 6.2.1.4 of PP[6] and is not quoted here.

-6.2.1.3 Refinements regarding functional specification (ADV\FSP)
+6.2.1.1.3 Refinements regarding functional specification (ADV FSP)

-This Security Target requires a higher assurance level for the CC family ADV\FSP, namely ADV\FSP.5 instead of ADV\FSP.4.
+The Security Target for the P6021y VB requires a higher assurance level for the CC family ADV\FSP, namely ADV\FSP.5 instead of ADV\FSP.4.
 The refinement of the PP [6] regarding ADV\FSP.4 addresses the complete representation of the TSF, the purpose and method of use of all TSFI, and the accuracy and completeness of the SFR instantiations.
 The refinement is not a change in the wording of the action elements, but a more detailed definition of the items above is applied.

-The higher level ADV\FSP.5 requires a Functional Specification in a "semi-formal style" (ADV FSP.5.2C).
+The higher level ADV\FSP.5 requires a Functional Specification in a "semi-formal style" (ADV\FSP.5.2C).